zshn25/zshn25.github.io/_posts/planning.markdown

 World -> Sensor -> Perception -> Useful intermediates -> Prediction & Planning -> Control

 Planning relies on perception to produce rich representations of the world.
 It needs (HD-maps with traffic-lights, lanes, crosswalks, etc.; all vehicles, pedestrians tracked for a long time in many scenarios).
 Most of these come from perception outputs (detecting other vehicles, pedestrians and tracking them over time, traffic light detection, traffic sign classification, etc.).
 Some my either come from perception or map providers (lane boundaries, crosswalks, stop-lines, speed limit)

+Planner papers:

+- EPSILON: An Efficient Planning System for Automated Vehicles in Highly Interactive Environments [Paper](https://arxiv.org/abs/2108.07993), [Code](https://github.com/HKUST-Aerial-Robotics/EPSILON)
+- PDM
+ - When PDM's internal predictor (constant velocity) is changed to GT, it does not lead to higher performance, indicating that there is no scope for improvement in this direction.
+Perfect Prediction or Plenty of Proposals?
+What Matters Most in Planning for Autonomous Driving.
+[Paper](https://arxiv.org/abs/2510.15505)

 Acquiring such data is very difficult and even more difficult to scale (As mentioned in my talk, this is the disadvantage of modular approach.
 End-to-end methods are relatively easy to collect data).
 Companies like Waymo's most value lies in collecting these.
 Till recently such data was closed and only openly available options were Argoverse (2019: 570 hours), Lyft Level 5 data (2019: 1000+ hours), Waymo Open Dataset (2021: 570 hours).
 In all these benchmarks, it was only possible to do Open Loop (planner doesn't drive the vehicle, it's output is only compared to human driver's GT).
 NuPlan was the first benchmark to introduce closed-loop real world benchmarking with 1200 hours (Check nuPlan for more info).
 Motional had parts of this dataset released before (nuScenes, nuImages) but the nuPlan combines them all for what is required to predict and plan.